 Who to sue… a minor or their parents?

 The law refers to a person under the age of 18 as a minor.
 A minor who causes damages can only be sued if they have reached the “age of reason”.
 This is the age at which a person is considered to understand the consequences of her actions.

 But why would anyone sue a minor with no money?
 Because you have 10 years to recover any money awarded by a judge.
 In 10 years, a penniless teenager could become a well-off young adult!
 Also, the minor might be covered by the parent’s insurance policy, as long as the minor’s actions weren’t intentional.

 It’s also possible to sue the parents of a minor, since the law assumes parents are responsible when their children cause damage.
 However, parents can avoid responsibility by proving they properly supervised or educated their child.

-Finally, people whose job is to supervise, monitor or babysit children (teachers, monitors, supervisors, custodians, etc.) can sometimes be sued for the children’s actions while the child was under their supervision.
+Finally, people whose job is to supervise, monitor or babysit children (teachers, monitors, supervisors, custodians, etc.) can someone be sued for the children’s actions while the child was under their supervision.

 Who to sue… an incapacitated person or her representative?

 Contrary to what you might think, an incapacitated person can sometimes be held responsible if they harm others.

 It’s a case by case analysis to see whether the person has sufficient judgment to understand their actions and the consequences.
 Therefore, just because a person is under tutorship or because someone else manages their affairs through a mandate, doesn’t necessarily mean that you cannot sue them if they cause you harm.

 The representative of the incapacitated person, (tutor, mandatary, temporary representative, etc.) can also be included in your lawsuit by explaining that you are including them “as the tutor, mandatary, temporary representative, etc., of XYZ (the incapacitated person).”